duncmc/Laravel-Xtatic/readme.md

 	Xtatic::ancestors( string $slug=NULL, bool $include_root=FALSE )

-Iterates across the first defined element on the `navigations` configuration parameter looking for a key matching the value of `$slug`.
+Iterates across the first defined element on the `navigations` configuration array looking for a key matching the value of `$slug`.
 If a match is found then an array of page keys is returned based on their positions in `navigations`.
 Array elements are in order of descending seniority.

 If a null value is passed in `$slug` then the slug value of the current page is used.